ivamluz/spring-kafka-schema-registry-ssl/README.md

 # Spring Boot + Kafka + Schema Registry + SSL

-The purpose of this application is to show how to solve the problem of multiple keystores using Spring Boot + Kafka + Scheam Registry + SSL.
+The purpose of this application is to show how to solve the problem of multiple keystores using Spring Boot + Kafka + Schema Registry + SSL.

 ## Problem description